 Discussing the details of an investigation with anyone other than the people involved is not professional or moral.
 Slipping up on this front can result in further harassment for the person who filed the initial complaint.

 3. Develop Strong Leaders

 As the employer, you probably have a trusted leadership team.
-Your managers, shift supervisors, or regional employees set an example for the rest of your staff.
+Your managers, shift supervisors or regional employees set an example for the rest of your staff.

-As such, they should be well trained in every aspect of the job.
+As such, they should be well-trained in every aspect of the job.
 This includes knowing how to spot and handle sexual harassment.
 The right leader will also be able to influence a positive work culture that will mitigate sexual harassment in the first place.

-4. Host Recurring Trainings
+4. Host Recurring Training

 But they should also include something called bystander intervention training.

 Bystander intervention refers to the third person in a harassment scenario.
 Someone who sees what is happening but is not affected by it.
 Training bystanders to take action ensures that your team mitigates sexual misconduct as much as possible.

 Unfortunately, many instances of harassment are not reported until they have escalated.
 This is for various reasons, but one of those reasons is the person who was harassed did not know who to talk to or who to trust.

 If an employee feels that way, you are the one responsible.
 It is a difficult truth, but you must come to terms with it as an employer.
 Here is how you can fix it.